Graduate Spotlight: MA Fashion Artefact student Anne Fleur Van Der Vloed

 My final collection… is autobiographical.
 I have lived with chronic pain in my neck, shoulders and back for over ten years.
 In my research and from personal experience, I found that chronic pain can often take over the identity of people with the condition.I translated my experience of chronic pain into six bodily sculptures.

 Each of the six sculptures reflect my experience of pain during the different seasons.
 For example, the amount of pain in each season corresponds with the sculpture sizes.
-My skin tone and hair, both different each season, are being reflected in the color of the pieces and more specifically, the color of the hair.
+My skin tone and hair, both different each season, are being reflected in the colour of the pieces and more specifically, the colour of the hair.
 The sculptures are made from fiberglass and resin.
 On the one hand, the hard materials reflect the stiffness of the skin.
 On the other hand, the silicone rubber reflects the qualities skin possesses.
 The silicone rubber also allowed me to root in the hair, dyed by my own hair dresser.
 Lastly, different kinds of leather and used leather techniques allowed me to mimic the skin.

 Before LCF… I was at the Willem de Kooning Academy in Rotterdam, where I studied Fashion Design.
 During my first year there I became less interested in designing fashion, and more interested in conceptual fashion.
-Parallel to my fashion design, I worked in the other departments of my academy like the wood, metal and mold-making workshops, to develop my skills to create the conceptual fashion I had in mind.
+Parallel to my fashion design, I worked in the other departments of my academy like the wood, metal and mould-making workshops, to develop my skills to create the conceptual fashion I had in mind.
 You could even say I developed myself into an “Artifactian” long before knowing about the MA Fashion Artefact course.

 Top tips for new students…